COVID-19 Community Champions FAQs

 How will you keep us updated with the latest COVID-19 information and guidance?

-Your welcome pack will have all the relevant information on how we will support you.
-There will be an online resource library, weekly online updates and briefings as well as a dedicated email address to contact us directly.
-You will need to have an email address, a mobile phone with WhatsApp and a way to access Zoom meetings for more information see the resources and documents section
+There will be weekly online updates and briefings, as well as a dedicated email address so you can contact us directly.
+You will need to have an email address, a mobile phone and a way to access Zoom meetings.

 Is there information available in different languages?